GoogleCloudPlatform/enterprise-knowledge-solution/README.md

     - Enable the required IAM roles on the service account you'll use to deploy terraform resources, defined in `project_roles.txt`.
     - Enables the required IAM roles used for underlying Cloud Build processes
     - Authenticate [Application Default Credentials](https://cloud.google.com/docs/authentication/application-default-credentials) with the credentials of your service account to be used by Terraform
-    - Validate common org policies that might interfere with your deployment
+    - Validate common org policies that might interfere with deploying the Web-UI interface in App Engine Flex.
+If you are not able to modify organization policies, you can opt to exclude the Web-UI component during by setting the Terraform variable `deploy_ui` to `false`.
+        - `compute.vmExternalIpAccess`
+        - `compute.requireShieldedVm`
+        - `iam.allowedPolicyMemberDomains`
     - Build a custom container image used for form parsing

     ```sh